 Track 2 | Hospitality and Tourism 2030

-Also, recent developments in various fields such as technology (RAISA- Robots, Artificial Intelligence, Service Automation), environmental sustainability issues, tourism supply and demand, emergence of new destinations, globalisation of the tourism
+Also, recent developments in various fields such as technology (RAISA- Robots, Artificial Intelligence, Service Automation), environmental sustainability issues, tourism supply and demand, the emergence of new destinations, globalization of the tourism

 Indicative themes for the track.